srdusr/srdwm/docs/DEFAULTS.md

 either it or `general.gpu` being set is enough to attempt GPU rendering.

+#### Phone mode (`general.phone_mode`)

+Off by default.
+When on, a new window opens maximized instead of floating/tiled small - the one placement default a phone-shaped screen actually needs (no real room for more than one window at a time), applied the same way every other rule-overridable default already is: a rule's own explicit `floating = true` (a genuinely small popup) or `maximized = false` still wins over this.
+Live-settable via `srd set phone_mode
+<true|false>` (`WindowManager::phone_mode`'s own doc comment) - changes
+only how the *next* new window opens, not a re-layout of windows already open, same as `general.animations`/`general.shadows`.

+Read-only via `srd settings`'s own `phone_mode` field too, specifically so a shell panel (AGS) can adapt its own chrome (a phone-shaped bar/dock layout, concretely) to the same signal without a second, separate way to ask "is this a phone-shaped session" - that adaptation is real work in *that* project, not this one; this is the one thing srdwm itself needed to add so a panel has something real to read.
+Not touchscreen input -- see `docs/TODO.md`'s own touchscreen entry for why that's separately skipped (no hardware to verify against).

 #### Desktop icons (`general.desktop_icons`)

-Real, individually-draggable desktop icons rendered above the wallpaper and below every window, on the primary monitor only: fixed **Home** (`$HOME`), **Computer** (`/`), and **Trash** (`~/.local/share/Trash/files`, or `$XDG_DATA_HOME/Trash/files` if set) icons, plus one per real, non-hidden entry of `~/Desktop` (created if it doesn't exist yet).
+Real, individually-draggable desktop icons rendered above the wallpaper and below every window: fixed **Home** (`$HOME`), **Computer** (`/`), and **Trash** (`~/.local/share/Trash/files`, or `$XDG_DATA_HOME/Trash/files` if set) icons, plus one per real, non-hidden entry of `~/Desktop` (created if it doesn't exist yet).
 On by default - unlike `general.gpu`, this is a purely visual, directly requested feature with no hardware-support question to hedge against.

-Hand-drawn glyphs, not real icon-theme artwork - no PNG/SVG decoding capability exists anywhere in this codebase, so folder/computer/trash/file icons are simple flat shapes, the same technique the titlebar's own buttons use.
+`general.desktop_icons_all_monitors` (default `true`) mirrors the same icon set onto every enabled monitor's own corner, matching real macOS convention (each display gets its own Desktop icons view) rather than the older single-monitor-only convention.
+Set `false` for the original primary-monitor-only behaviour.
+One shared set of icons/cells underneath either way - dragging a mirrored copy on any monitor moves the one real icon, which then shows in its new cell everywhere it's mirrored.

+Real freedesktop icon-theme artwork (`resvg`-rendered SVG, real theme lookup honoring whatever `gtk-icon-theme-name` is configured - WhiteSur on this machine) when a theme has the icon; the original hand-drawn flat shapes remain as the fallback for whatever a theme doesn't ship (see `icon_theme.rs`'s own module doc comment).

 Icons sort into one alphabetical list by label, case-insensitive - the three fixed shortcuts interleave with real filenames rather than always